-According to information from this Facebook account, because the group ordered lunch, they returned to the hotel for lunch.
+Also according to information from this Facebook account, because the group ordered lunch, they returned to the hotel for lunch.
 In the evening, while the group was eating, the hotel owner hired 3 people to find the group and threatened to "cut off the group members' legs and insult the whole group... ".

-Mr. T. (owner of VH Hotel, Nghi Huong Ward, Cua Lo Town) said that he was aware of the incident and confirmed that a group of guests from Hanoi had booked rooms at the hotel, but the content posted on social networks was not true.
+Mr. T. (owner of VH hotel, Nghi Huong ward, Cua Lo town) said that he was aware of the incident and confirmed that a group of guests from Hanoi had booked rooms at the hotel, but the content posted on social networks was not true.

-Regarding the information about "threatening and insulting" guests, Mr. T. explained that two of his employees went to find the group of guests to ask why they left to stay elsewhere.
+Regarding the information about "threatening and insulting" the guests, Mr. T. explained that two of his employees went to find the group of guests to ask why they had left to stay elsewhere.
 Mr. T. said that he wanted to find out the cause to fix the hotel's shortcomings (if any) and there was absolutely no threat to "cut off the guests' legs" as posted on the Facebook account mentioned above.

 VH Hotel, where the incident occurred.
 (Photo: Viet Hoa)

-Mr. T. said that he contacted Mr. H. (who was traveling with the group in Hanoi) by phone to clarify the matter.
+Mr. T. said he contacted Mr. H. (who was traveling with the group in Hanoi) by phone to clarify the matter.

-“ Mr. H. told me that at first he was upset because the hotel did not allow him to check in, but after the staff explained, the group had no problem.
+“ Mr. H. told me that at first he was upset because the hotel did not allow him to check in, but after the staff explained, the group had no problems.
 Mr. H. also confirmed that no one in the group posted the content that was spread on social media ,” Mr. T. recounted.

 " I have also invited the police and authorities to investigate and clarify the posted content ," said Mr. T.